phoenixframework/phoenix_live_view/guides/client/js-interop.md

 Custom JavaScript can integrate with the locking events to implement optimistic UI layers, or apply their own custom loading states.
 The following `CustomEvent`'s are dispatched to an element whenever an event is pushed to the server:

-  `phx:lock` – A lock was applied to the element for any phx-binding event.
+  `phx:push` – A push was sent to the server and lock applied to the element for any
+    phx-binding event.
 The event `detail` is an object with:

     `event` – The name of the `phx-` event, for example `<button phx-click="save">` would set the event as `"save"`.